top of page

 What will Competition Day be like?

 SA Smart Competition Day will be a professionally run, high energy event where students present their research and recommendations.
-An awards ceremony will be held, and prizes awarded to the best performing team/s.
+An awards ceremony will be held.
 Finalists will generate ideas for the next year's competition.

 What will the prizes be?

-The winning team will receive the Mayor's Cup.
-2nd Place and possibly 3rd Place awards will be given based on bracket size.
-Digital badges will be awarded to all finalists.
+1st, 2nd Place and possibly 3rd Place awards will be given based on bracket size.
 Additional prizes will be determined with sponsors.

-SA Smart is a cooperative effort between the Mayor's office and local STEM education and other non-profits.
+SA Smart is a cooperative effort between local STEM education and other non-profits and organizations.
 The program is led by SAMSAT.
-Other long-term partners include City of San Antonio Planning Department, City of San Antonio Innovation Department, Geekdom, Smart Energy Education, CPS Energy, Education Service Center-Region 20, and the Alamo STEM Ecosystem.
-A Steering Committee manages the effort, and they select judges for the final competition.
+Other long-term partners include local government, the City of San Antonio Planning Department, City of San Antonio Innovation Department, Geekdom, Smart Energy Education, CPS Energy, Education Service Center-Region 20, and the Alamo STEM Ecosystem.
+A Steering Committee oversees the effort, and they select judges for the final competition.
 See our Partners & Team page for details.

 How Can I Learn More?